-Due to its vulnerability to natural hazards and high levels of poverty, Haiti has limited capacity to cope with recurring emergencies caused by severe disasters, such as the 7.0 earthquake in 2010, recurrent hurricanes, and prolonged droughts worsened by the El Niño weather phenomenon.
+Due to its vulnerability to natural hazards and high levels of poverty, Haiti has limited capacity to cope with recurring emergencies such as earthquakes, hurricanes, and prolonged droughts.

-Humanitarian needs still persist in remaining IDP camps set up after the 2010 earthquake.
-Roughly 37 500 Haitians are still sheltered in camps, where access to water and basic services remains very limited.
 Additionally, about 230 000 Dominicans of Haitian descent are at risk of becoming stateless and deported to Haiti.
-Since June 2015, over 260 000 individuals have crossed the border from the Dominican Republic into Haiti, including over 4 000 unaccompanied minors.
+Since June 2015, over 260 000 people have crossed the border from the Dominican Republic into Haiti, including over 4 000 unaccompanied minors.